kritu2208/Trade-and-Sentiment-Analysis/README.md

 # 🧠 Trade Smarter: Analyzing Trader Performance & Market Sentiment

 > 📊 A data science project exploring how market **sentiment** influences **trading behavior** and **profitability**
-> 🧑‍💻 By a Junior Data Scientist passionate about turning raw data into meaningful insights
+> 🧑‍💻 By a aspiring Junior Data Scientist passionate about turning raw data into meaningful insights

 ---